64kramsystem/pm-spotlight-old/README.md

 The user types the global hotkey (typically, `Super+space`), which will open a widget; by typing a string (e.g. `game`), a list of matching files/directories will be dynamically presented (e.g. the file `game_of_life.md` and the directory `my_games`); they can be opened by scrolling with the arrows and clicking enter.

-The search locations are configurated by the user in the configuration file.
+The search locations are configured by the user in the configuration file.

 ## Installation